First Trimester Tips I Gave Before Being Pregnant Versus My Real Life Experience

 Tip Three: Start Connecting with your Pelvic Floor

-The Advice: It’s important to know how to contract, relax and lengthen your pelvic floor muscles while understanding how to coordinate this with your breath, movement and everyday life.
+The Advice: It’s important to know how to contract, relax and lengthen your pelvic floor muscles.
+Also understand how to coordinate this with your breath.

 Tip Four: Eat Nutritious Foods and Stay Hydrated

-The Advice: Simply put, being mindful of properly fueling your body as it creates new life is essential.
+The Advice: Being mindful of properly fueling your body as it creates new life is essential.

 Also, I’ve been using a squatty potty for years and continue to highly recommend getting a stool of some kind in early pregnancy if you haven’t already.
-This can really help improve bowel movements by better relaxing the pelvic floor muscles that wrap around the rectum when you get your knees higher than your hips.
+This can help improve bowel movements by relaxing the muscles that wrap around the rectum.
 And breathe during your bowel movement!

 Tip Five: Visualize Your Pregnancy/Birth Experience

-Real Life: I interviewed my midwife team once during the end of my first trimester to get to know them, their services and my insurance/financial options, but waited to set up my first intake appointment until I started my second trimester.
+Real Life: I interviewed my midwife team once during the end of my first trimester to get to know them and their services.
+I also had time to learn more about my insurance/financial options.
+I waited to set up my first intake appointment until I started my second trimester.
 There’s no right or wrong way.
-Just do your research and see what options, both local and virtual, feel best to you.
+Do your research and see what options, both local and virtual, feel best to you.